Coolcord/Level-Headed/README.md

  allow users to create their own.
 The second goal is to add support for another game that isn't a Nintendo property.
 Maybe Supertux?
 For now, I'm thinking about releasing smaller updates more often that slowly move towards these goals.

+ Q: Is Level-Headed dead?
+You haven't updated it in months!

+ A: No, it is far from dead.
+I tend to work on Level-Headed off and on when I have spare time and when I have the interest.
+Consequently, development tends to be very slow and sporadic.
+However, I can't see myself ever dropping this project completely.